LuisC111/Senasoft-2021/README.md

 # Flask App

-Using Flask to build a Senasoft exercise.
+Using Flask to build a Senasoft App.

 Integration with Flask-restplus, Flask-Cors, Flask-Testing, Flask-SQLalchemy,and Flask-OAuth extensions.